VerndaraEmerald/otogi_cq/README.md

-Designed to pull new JSON files from a device and render them for publication.
+OCR for Conquest events and very basic CNN for Guild Conquest Events.